Table-R1: Region-based Reinforcement Learning for Table Understanding: Introduction

 Tables are a widely used data format different from plain text, which poses unique challenges for language models due to their structured row-column interactions~\citep{chain_of_table,table_meet_llm}.
 Understanding tabular data is crucial for applications like fact verification and question answering, driving significant research interest.
 Unlike plain text, tables rely on complex row-column interactions, making them challenging for models to interpret.
 Previous researchers have developed specialized embedding layers, attention mechanisms, and pre-training objectives to enhance structural awareness.

-The rise of large language models (LLMs), such as general LLMs GPT-4o/GPT-4.5~\citep{gpt4,gpt45,gpt4o}, has introduced new opportunities for table understanding, as their massive pre-training enables strong performance through prompting alone.
-Techniques like chain-of-thought (CoT) and program-of-thought (PoT) have further enhanced the reliability of LLMs by equipping responses with reasoning steps.
-The reasoning LLMs, such as o1/o2/o3~\citep{deepseek_r1,o1}, introduce the step-by-step reasoning trajectories to boost test-time accuracy, which is optimized by reinforcement learning (RL).
-Deepseek-R1~\citep{deepseek_r1} combines group relative policy optimization~\citep{grpo} (GRPO) and a rule-based reward system to effectively improve the performance of coding and tasks.
+The rise of large language models (LLMs), such as general LLMs~\citep{gpt4,gpt45,gpt4o,telechat,wang-etal-2024-telechat,telechat2,telechat3}, has introduced new opportunities for table understanding, as their massive pre-training enables strong performance through prompting alone.
+Techniques like chain-of-thought~\citep{cot} (CoT) and program-of-thought~\citep{pot} (PoT) have further enhanced the reliability of LLMs by equipping responses with reasoning steps.
+The reasoning LLMs, such as o1/o3~\citep{deepseek_r1,o1}, introduce the step-by-step reasoning trajectories to boost test-time accuracy, which is optimized by reinforcement learning (RL).
+Deepseek-R1~\citep{deepseek_r1} combines group relative policy optimization~\citep{grpo} (GRPO) and a rule-based reward system to effectively improve the performance of coding and other tasks.
 Besides, a comprehensive and complex table question answering benchmark TableBench~\citep{tablebench} is proposed to evaluate table reasoning capabilities of LLMs.
-However, \textit{how to more effectively optimize and scale the table question answering to improve the performance of LLMs in table understanding is still underexplored.}
+However, prior studies often relied on general LLM capabilities and standard training paradigms without proposing training methods specifically tailored to the unique structural constraints of tables.